-Greaves was the son of a Thames boatman and a self-taught painter.
-His painting shows a dense crowd assembled on Hammersmith suspension bridge to watch the annual university boat race.
+Walter Greaves was the son of a Thames boatman and a self-taught painter.
+A dense crowd is assembled on Hammersmith suspension bridge to watch the annual university boat race.
 There were fears that the bridge was not strong enough to support the weight of heavy traffic when around 12,000 people gathered there for the event in 1870.
 Greaves captures the diversity of London at this time, although this work, painted in his early style, simplifies and caricatures the individuals in the crowd.

 Does this text contain inaccurate information or language that you feel we should improve or change?
 We would like to hear from you.